mastermindg/Devour-Drupal-Module/README.md

 *	[Selenium WebDriver](http://docs.seleniumhq.org) to create REAL user sessions that can move thru a site and do complex tasks that are unavailable to other methods.
 *	[php-webdriver](https://github.com/php-webdriver) to send commands to Selenium using PHP.
+*	[Drupal](http://www.drupal.org) to present the data and facilite in error handling.

 Error handling and logging is a big part of Devour as there are so many possible iterations of a page response.
 Errors due to maintenance or changes are considered normal and must be well-documented and seamless to user interaction.
 Devour hooks integrate this error handling.